-Here are 6 steps that logistics companies should follow to develop a sound marketing plan.
+Here are 6 steps logistics companies should follow to develop a sound logistics marketing plan.

 1. Define your service offer